Annie Pearson, Viscountess Cowdray

-Annie Pearson, Viscountess Cowdray, GBE (née Cass; 4 June 1860 – 15 April 1932) was an English society hostess, suffragist and philanthropist.
-She was nicknamed the "Fairy Godmother of Nursing" due to her financial patronage of the Royal College of Nursing and her work to promote district nursing throughout England and Scotland.
-She served as the President of the Women's Liberal Federation from 1921 until 1923 and was also the Honorary Treasurer of the Liberal Women's Suffrage Union.
-She was the only woman to hold the office of High Steward of Colchester, serving from 1927 until her death in 1932.
+Annie Pearson, Viscountess Cowdray, GBE (née Cass; 4 June 1860 – 15 April 1932) was an English philanthropist, suffragist and Liberal women's organiser.
+Nicknamed the "Fairy Godmother of Nursing", she was a major patron of nursing, supporting district nursing, the Royal College of Nursing, the Nation's Fund for Nurses and the Cowdray Club, a club for nurses and professional women.

+Pearson also supported medical provision in Mexico, where Cowdray-backed nursing and hospital projects led to the Sanatorio Cowdray, later part of the Centro Médico ABC.
+She served as president of the Women's Liberal Federation from 1921 to 1923 and as honorary treasurer of the Liberal Women's Suffrage Union.
+In 1927 she became High Steward of Colchester, succeeding her husband, Weetman Pearson, 1st Viscount Cowdray; The Times reported that she was the first woman to hold the office.
+She was appointed Dame Grand Cross of the Order of the British Empire in 1932 for her benefactions to hospitals and nursing.